 One of the most common causes for hospital injuries is falling.
 In the United States, a single hospital might have as many as 1 million falls occur each year, with about half of those resulting in injury.
 These may result from a variety of risk factors, including failure to use bed exit alarms or delayed responses to nurse call functions.

 Obtaining personal injury compensation requires legal expertise.
 You’re dealing with insurance companies and medical practices, both of which tend to have a lot of resources at their disposal, so you need all the help you can get.
-Hart & David can provide the legal advising and representation you need in the event of a hospital injury, so contact us today.
+Hart David Carson can provide the legal advising and representation you need in the event of a hospital injury, so contact us today.